WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 produce OAuth tokens which can then be used for authentication of the client.

 Consequently, RIPP follows this same approach.
-For each call, one domain acts as the client, and the other, as the server.
-When acting as a server, the domain authenticates itself with TLS and verifies the client with OAuth tokens.
-For calls in the reverse direction, the roles are reversed.
+The client initiates calls towards the server.
+The server uses TLS to provide its identity to the client, and the client provides a token to the server to identify itself, with a login technique occuring elsewhere.
+To facilitate bidirectional calls, an entity would just implement both the server and client roles.
+For any one call, the entity placing the call acts as the client, and the one receiving it, as the server.
+To handle the common case where there is an asymmetric business relationship (one entity being a customer of the other), RIPP facilitates a simple provisioning process by which the customer can use an OAuth token to provision credentials for usage in the reverse direction.

-To make it possible to easily pass calls in both directions, RIPP allows one domain to act as the customer of another, the provider.
-The customer domain authenticates with the provider and obtains an OAuth token using traditional techniques.
-RIPP then allows the customer domain to automatically create a bearer token for inbound calls and pass it to the provider, along with the URI for receipt of inbound calls.
+This specification also envisions a simple extension which would allow single-device clients to receive inbound calls from the server - however, such an extension is outside the scope of this document.

 ## TLS not SRTP or SIPS